 When energy runs low, AMPK signals the cells to generate more energy and conserve energy use.
 One way it does this is by stimulating the activity of glucose transporters that move blood sugar into the cells.
 It also curbs the production of excess glucose in the liver.
 As a result, berberine reduces blood sugar and improves insulin sensitivity, making it a popular supplement for diabetes and prediabetes.

 But there’s more.
 Berberine lowers triglycerides, cholesterol, and blood pressure—aspects of metabolic syndrome that increase the risk of both diabetes and heart disease.
-It also helps with weight loss, fatty liver disease, and digestive disorders.
+It also helps with fatty liver disease and digestive disorders, and may contribute to weight loss.
 Plus, early research suggests it has a future in the treatment of cancer, Alzheimer’s, and other neurodegenerative diseases.

 Can I Take Berberine With Diabetes Drugs?